awisemanapple/appledata/README.md

 ## Introduction

-This dataset contains **864,001** building heights for areas throughout France & Denmark.
+The dataset contains **864,001** building heights for parts of France & Denmark.

 ## License